-The financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries).
-Control is achieved where the Company has the power to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
+These financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries).
+Control is achieved where the Company has power over an entity, has exposure or rights to variable returns from its involvement with the entity and has the ability to use its power over the entity to affect the amount of the investor's returns.

-The results of subsidiaries acquired or disposed of are included in the consolidated statements of earnings and comprehensive income from the effective date of acquisition and up to the effective date of disposal, as appropriate.
-Total comprehensive income of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.
+The results of subsidiaries acquired or disposed of are included in the consolidated statements of earnings and comprehensive earnings from the effective date of acquisition of control and up to the effective date of disposal of control, as appropriate.
+Total comprehensive earnings of subsidiaries is attributed to the owners of the Company and to the non-controlling interests even if this results in the non-controlling interests having a deficit balance.